WilsDantas/Tsuru-Panel-Api/README.md

 ## Tsuru - Panel - Api

-Api for the Tsuru panel that will be done in Vue Js
+Api being made in Laravel for an e-commerce that will be done in Vue Js

 - Clients
 - Categories
+    - Sub Categories
 - Brands
 - Tenants
     - Products
+        - Details
     - Orders
     - Users
         - Profiles